PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "I want you to *get out*," said the Wizard.

-"Excuse me?"
+"Uh?
+Pardon me?"

 "I said, get out.
 Abdicate.
 Leave this place.
 And take everyone with you."

 "I wish that I could," said the Duke, "I never wanted to come to this damp, grey place to begin with."

-"Ah, well there you go," the Wizard, "I love it when things are easy.
+"Ah, well there you go," said the Wizard, "I love it when things are easy.
 Did you say there was wine?"

 "Sadly," said the Duke.

 "Sadly?
-I thought you said there was wine."
+I thought you said there was wine?"

 "Oh wine?
 We've got it by the barrelful.
 And by the bottleful in cabinet over there.
-Since you've run off all my servants, subjects and goat herders, I suggest you help yourself.
+Since you've run off all my servants, subjects and goat herders, you will have help yourself.
 All told this tower and keep contains more wine than I could drink in three lifetimes.
 Although the prospect of staying here for three lifetimes," the Duke chuckled as he made a slicing motion across his throat."

 "I don't think you understand," said the Wizard, trying to be reasonable, "this is a courtesy call.
 What I mean to say is that this request is for your benefit, not mine."

 "Steady on, old boy," said the Duke.
 "I'm on your side.
 I'm ready to do as you command.
 You want this kingdom -- well this dismal little duchy -- I say you can have it.
 Good riddance to fickle mountain weather, thick-ankled peasant girls and goat violators of every shape and stripe.
 But, here's the thing, I can't.
 The minute I leave my post, my family will know of it.
 In particular my Uncle Torvald, do you know my Uncle Torvald?"

-"Can't say I have had the pleasure," said Oddna, fighting back an urge to engulf the Duke in flames with a clap of his hands.
+"Can't say I have had the pleasure," said Dimsbury, fighting back an urge to engulf the Duke in flames with a clap of his hands.

 "I have the burden of carrying a great name.
 Weaveston Prestidigitous RampartLion Toroble the 15th, in fact.
 And this name means that I am not free do what I would like.
 I am not free to marry who I like.
 I am not free to live where I like.
 I have been sent here.
 And if I abdicate, Torvald Toroble will have me killed.
 Either by assassin or generalship of an army on it's way to a glorious lost cause or perhaps just with a good old-fashioned hunting accident."

 "How do you know?" asked Wizard, still trying to reason with him.

 "It's how he did my father.
-Hunting "accident.
+Hunting "accident."
 And when dear old Dad survived that, then Torvalds sent his very own doctor to poison the man."

-"Damn it, man," cried Almont, "I'm trying very hard not to be the stereotypical Evil Wizard.
+"Damn it, man," cried Alston, "I'm trying very hard not to be the stereotypical Evil Wizard.
 But you're just not helping.
 I don't want to be a stereotype.
 Don't make me be a stereotype."

 "I never suggested that you were," said the Duke, with a look of care on his face.

 "I could have swept in from the East and just taken that mine and cavern system for myself.
 Killed all the miners, released horrible creatures into the countryside.
 Right?
 Could have done that, couldn't I?"

-"Yes, you could have, but I don't feel that you are the kind of --"
+"Yes, Alston you could have, but I don't feel that you are the kind of --"

 "But instead, I bought that mine.
 Paid gold on the barrel head for it.
 Didn't I?"

 "You did.
-Please, Almont, what has gotten into you?
+Please, Alston, what has gotten into you?
 You are a fine neighbor." said the Duke, trying to tell this powerful and somewhat crazed man what he wanted to hear.

 "Yes, I am," the Wizard said, calming enough to take a healthy gulp of wine.
 "I am a fine neighbor, but you, and I mean the royal you, Duke Robrecht, are not."